-Listed below are some of the most in-demand career options available to anyone with an undergraduate degree in psychology.
+Listed below are some of the most in-demand psychology degree jobs.

 Substance Abuse Counseling

-There is no denying that the field of genetics is growing dramatically and so is the demand for professionals who have the necessary skills to counsel families, individuals, and couples on matters related to their genes and what it means to their future.
-Genetics counseling is an advanced field and you will be required to hold at least a master’s degree in psychology to qualify for this role.
+There is no denying that the field of genetics is growing dramatically.
+The demand is also growing for professionals who have the necessary skills to counsel families, individuals, and couples on matters related to their genes and what it means to their future.
+Genetics counseling is an advanced field.
+You will be required to hold at least a master’s degree in psychology to qualify for these jobs.

 Forensic psychologists operate within the intersection of psychology and the criminal justice system.
 They play a key role in assessing whether the accused was mentally unbalanced or sane at the time of committing the crime and if the accused is competent in standing trial.
 They do this through psychological questioning and testing.
 In addition to psychology, a forensic psychologist must also have extensive knowledge of the American justice system.

 Working in human resources is a great career option if you prefer to work in an office setting rather than a clinical setting.
 The human resources department is the backbone of a successful company.
-As part of this department, you will be responsible for screening and hiring the best applicants for various positions, and for implementing policies and strategies that are fair to both the company and the employees.
+As part of this department, you will be responsible for screening and hiring the best applicants for various positions.
+You will also implement policies and strategies that are fair to both the company and the employees.

 Sports psychologists use their expertise in the field to help athletes and sports teams boost their performance in the field.
-Some sports psychologists work directly with athletes, while others may work as consultants for sports teams and still others collaborate with training coaches to develop rehabilitation and team building programs.
+Some sports psychologists work directly with athletes.
+Others may work as consultants for sports teams.
+Still, others may collaborate with training coaches to develop rehabilitation and team building programs.

 Clinical psychologists help clients of all ages who have varied mental or physical health issues that may range from depression and anxiety, eating disorders and learning disabilities to personal and family relationship problems, neurological disorders, and adjustment to physical disability.
 They work together with their clients over extended periods of time, helping them to manage their condition so they can go on to lead more independent, and satisfying lives.